-BCH 5721-Biochemistry (7:5:2).

-Prerequisite: CHEM 335, 336 or equivalent.

-Human life processes at the molecular

-level with emphasis on biochemical

-homeostasis and control mechanisms.
-This

-course consists of a series of closely related

-lectures, laboratories, and clinical

-correlation sessions.
+CH 5721-Biochemistry (7:5:2). rerequisite: CHEM 335, 336 or equivalent. man life processes at the molecular we with emphasis on biochemical meostasis and control mechanisms.
+This urse consists of a series of closely related ures, laboratories, and clinical relation sessions.
 BCH 631-Master's Thesis (3).
 Enrollment required at least twice.

 BCH 6127-Seminar in Somatic Cell Genetics (1:1:0).
 Prerequisite: Permission of instructor.
 May be repeated.
 Presentation of current research topics in the genetics and molecular biology of eukaryotic cells, and related areas: onocogenesis, differentiation, ageing.

 BCH 6320-Clinical Biochemistry (3:3:0).
 Prerequisite: BCH 5721, CHEM 433, 436, 437, or equivalent.
 A study of clinical chemistry with emphasis on the interpretation of clinical laboratory data and concepts of laboratory-assisted diagnosis of human disease.